Physics-Informed Neural Networks for Nonlinear Output Regulation

-In Figs.~\ref{fig:cb}, \ref{fig:piphi}, \ref{fig:pitheta} we show the solutions of the REs learned by the PINN, $c_b(w)$, $\pi_\phi(w)$, and $\pi_\theta(w)$, across different initial conditions of the exosystem with $w_1(0) \in [0,5]$\,m.
-We observe that the magnitude of the learned functions grows with the radius of the exosystem state, and that the mappings inherit the oscillatory behavior induced by the exosystem dynamics. \\ Furthermore, when the PINN receives as input the exosignal $w=(0,0)$, i.e., in the absence of external disturbance, it recovers the numerical value of the so-called \emph{trim condition} for the helicopter system, $(\pi_\phi = 0.044,\; \pi_\theta = 0.018,\; c_b = 0.0061)$~\cite{koo1998output}.
+It is worth noting that the residual oscillation does not exhibit a clear correlation with either the initial condition or the frequency of the exosystem, indicating that our PINN-based controller performs consistently over different configurations of the exosystem.
+This behavior supports the interpretation of the network as a learned operator that maps a family of dynamical systems into the corresponding solutions of the regulator equations, rather than solving a single fixed instance.
+In Fig.~\ref{fig:3maps}, we show the solutions of the REs learned by the neural network, $c_b(w)$, $\pi_\phi(w)$, and $\pi_\theta(w)$, across different initial conditions of the exosystem with $w_1(0) \in [0,5]$\,m.
+We observe that the magnitude of the learned functions grows with the radius of the exosystem state, and that the mappings inherit the oscillatory behavior induced by the exosystem dynamics.
+Furthermore, when the network receives as input the exosignal $w=(0,0)$, i.e., in the absence of external disturbance, it recovers the numerical value of the so-called \emph{trim condition} for the helicopter system, $(\pi_\phi = 0.044,\; \pi_\theta = 0.018,\; c_b = 0.0061)$~\cite{koo1998output}.
 These values correspond to the steady inputs required to keep the system hovering at a fixed altitude, providing an additional validation of the learned mappings.